bipspau/extract_gc_fid_data/README.md

 This python script can be used to extract compound(s) of interest from the GC-FID data file
 Note: if you use this script in your project, please cite this as

 Paudel Timilsena B, Seild-Adams I, Tumlinson JH .
 2019.
 Herbivore-specific plant volatiles prime neighboring plants for non-specific defense responses.
-Paper submitted at New Phytologist.
+Plant Cell & Environment. https://doi.org/10.1111/pce.13688

 ### how to copy data file from GC-FID connected computer?